open-portfolio/open-portfolio.github.io/allocator/optimize.md

 The number of possible allocations to consider can be astronomical, counting into the millions and even billions.

-While _FlowAllocator_’s code is tuned for performance, there is nevertheless heavy lifting to be done to survey the allocation space.
+While _Flow Allocator_’s code is tuned for performance, there is nevertheless heavy lifting to be done to survey the allocation space.

 The number of allocations is determined by the product of three